-Found 0 - 10 results of 62 programs matching keyword "telescope filters for viewing an eclipse"
+Found 0 - 10 results of 66 programs matching keyword "telescope filters for viewing an eclipse"

+At the time, Webcasting technology was in its infancy, and this first live Webcast ever of a solar eclipse broke existing records for the number of viewers.
+Watch the archived Webcast here, or just click on the images below for still photos of eclipse highlights.
 We are thrilled to host Hubble Imaging expert, Zolt Levay, from the Space Telescope Institute for a discussion about the science and art of translating Hubble's data into colorful photographs of the cosmic landscape.
 5 years and 5 servicing missions have provided scientists and the public with unprecedented views of our universe.
 From objects as close as our solar system to the furthest reaches of the Universe, we’ll look at some of these images and discuss what it took to get them.
 Behold beryllium, an exceptionally light, strong metal that is both prized and poisonous.
 Found in minerals such as emeralds and other forms of beryl, beryllium is highly conductive to heat and electricity, nonmagnetic, capable of great elasticity, and impervious to a wide range of temperatures, making it a favored material for aerospace projects such as space shuttles and satellites.

 In this video you will discover the element’s ancient and atomic histories with host Ron Hipschman!
 Join Dr. Jay Daniel, Director of Engineering at L-3 Integrated Optical Systems Tinsley, to explore beryllium’s central role in the future James Webb Space Telescope.
 Cities are known to produce a lot of light pollution, making it a challenge for astronomy enthusiasts to view the heavens within city limits.
 For us in the SF Bay Area, these issues apply, however, exciting results can still be attained between sky gazing and learning about how we all fit into this big thing we call "space".

 Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
 Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
-Senior Exploratorium Scientist, Paul Doherty demonstrates how you can make your own sun viewer.
-You can safely view sunspots, eclipses and transits with this equipment that you may have laying around the house!